vaulstein/fmovies/README.md

 # FMOVIES

-Let's you choose the movies to stream
+Let's you download movies/episodes from [Bmovies](https://bmovies.is/).
+Don't wait for the stream to load.
+Download latest TV Series in 720p resolution and watch them at your leisure.

 # Installation